ThakkarPurvi/GoogleAPI_YouTubeChannel_Python_Project_MoneyBox/readme.md

         - Using input function user is asked - which channel data is the user willing to view.
         - Once answered, user is promted - which metrics does the user is interested to retrieve.
+        - When the program gets the user input - it will accordingly share the output.

 ## **Team Members**